UK tech experts · info@vividrepairs.co.uk

 According to Tom's Hardware's GPU buying guide, the sweet spot for 1440p gaming in 2026 sits between £400-£500, which aligns perfectly with our top picks.

-How We Tested These Gigabyte Graphics Cards
+How We Chose These Gigabyte Graphics Cards

 Best Overall